Satisfiability Modulo Exponential Integer Arithmetic: Solving Problems via CEGAR

-Here, to prove unsatisfiability, one needs to know that $2^{|x|}$ is $1$ or even, but $3^{|y|}$ is odd and greater than $1$ (unless $y=0$).
-This cannot be derived from the lemmas used by our approach.
-Thus, \Cref{alg} would refine the formula \eqref{incompleteFormula} infinitely often.
+Here, to prove unsatisfiability,\footnote{Note that induction lemmas are not sufficient for proving unsatisfiability of \eqref{incompleteFormula}, as the difference between the exponents in induction lemmas is always a constant, whereas it is non-constant in \eqref{incompleteFormula}.} one would need a rewrite rule like

+but such a rule would be unsound in our setting, as the right-hand side would need to be $\exp(x,|y|+|z|)$ instead.
+However, to avoid introducing non-linear terms like $|y|$ and $|z|$, we did not include such a rewrite rule.
+Thus, Alg.~\ref{alg2} would refine the formula \eqref{incompleteFormula} infinitely often.

-Note that monotonicity lemmas are important, even though they are not required to prove \Cref{ProgressTheorem}.
+Note that monotonicity, prime, and induction lemmas are important, even though they are not required to prove \Cref{ProgressTheorem}.
 The reason is that \emph{all} (usually infinitely many) counterexamples must be eliminated to prove $\unsat$.
-For instance, reconsider \Cref{Leading Example -- Total Semantics}, where the monotonicity lemma \eqref{ex:mon_a} eliminates infinitely many counterexamples with \mbox{$\sem{\exp(x, \exp(y,y))} \leq \sem{\exp(x, y^2)}$}.
+For instance, reconsider \Cref{Leading Example -- Total Semantics}, where the monotonicity lemma \eqref{ex:mon_a} eliminates infinitely many counterexamples with $\sem{\exp(x, \exp(y,y))} \leq \sem{\exp(x, y^2)}$.
 In contrast, \Cref{ProgressTheorem} only guarantees that every single counterexample can be eliminated.
 Consequently, our implementation does not terminate on our leading example if monotonicity lemmas are disabled.
+Similarly, our implementation fails to solve \Cref{ex:prime} and \Cref{ex:induction} without prime and induction lemmas, respectively.